dzhadinets/yalda/README.md

 ```bash
 $ yalda "$(ADDITIONAL_FLAGS)"
 ```
-It assumes the current dir as a root path to your modules.
-And takes into account the toolchain, version and config of the kernel architecture and many more which are configured for this particular project or uses YALDA's global set of the kernel and tools.
+It considers the current dir as a root path to your modules.
+And takes into account the toolchain, version and config of the kernel architecture and many more, which are configured for this particular project or uses YALDA's global set of the kernel and tools.
 Moreover it additionally prepares bootloader and simplified rootfs to be launched with your code in isolated environment So you need to configure YALDA first.

-## <a name="start"></a>Quick start
+## Quick start
 In YALDA's root directory
 - call `make all`
 - launch `bin/yalda run -S`
 - run gdb `bin/yalda debug`

 ## Configure YALDA
-As was mentioned YALDA uses KConfig with ncurces front-end.
+As was mentioned YALDA uses Kconfig with ncurces front-end.
 So you will have fancy UI for doing all required configurations Hope the structure and internal help of menu items are self explaining.
 Just call
 ```bash
 $ yalda config
 ```
 ![RICS-V configuration](images/config.gif "YALDA configuration")

-Finally it creates .yalda directory and generates config file there which is used to get and build all sources and prepares environment.
+Finally it creates .yalda directory and generates config file there, which is used to get and build all sources and prepares environment.
 In order to configure YALDA globally: call configuration inside YALDA's sources directory.
 The calling of the configuration in other places will create a local project config and an environment.
 The system consist of components and some of them may have own configuration, ie: kernel or busybox.
 You can call